coreygz/portfolio/math/index.md

 3. **Luo-Rudy Cardiac Cell Model**
-   **Description:** Investigated cardiac action potential dynamics using the Luo–Rudy ionic model.
-Starting from the circuit analogy of membrane capacitance and ion‐channel conductances, we derived the coupled nonlinear ODEs for membrane voltage and gating variables, then extended to a PDE‐based fiber model to simulate propagation.
-Simulations used forward‐difference time stepping for single‐cell action potentials and central‐difference spatial schemes for fiber conduction.
-We explored the effects of extracellular potassium concentration and intercellular resistance on waveform shape and propagation speed.
+   **Description:**  Used the Luo–Rudy model to explore how heart cells create and pass along electrical signals.
+I treated the cell membrane like an electric circuit with a capacitor and gates that open for ions, then wrote linked equations to track voltage and gate changes over time.
+Next, I built a line of connected cells to see how the signal travels down the fiber.
+I ran simulations that step through time for each cell and across space for the fiber to follow the wave.
+Finally, I tested how different potassium levels outside the cells and the strength of connections between cells affect the shape and speed of the electrical wave.
   **Tools/Techniques:** MATLAB (ODE/PDE solver & visualization), PowerPoint
    - [Final Report (PDF)](../assets/docs/practicum_cont/MAT%20555%20Luo-Rudy%20Final.pdf)
    - [Presentation(PowerPoint)](../assets/docs/practicum_cont/Luo%20Rudy%20Prez(Corey).pptx)